Respiratory Protection

 • Filters sold separately

-The Parcil PD-100 bridges the gap between surplus and premium.
-It is a new-condition, purpose-built respirator with a panoramic lens that gives you a noticeably wider field of view than the M15.
+The Parcil PD-100 is a new-condition, purpose-built respirator with a panoramic lens that gives you a noticeably wide field of view for the price.
 The 40mm NATO filter port keeps your filter options open, and the adjustable strap system makes fitting it to different head sizes straightforward.

 The plastic construction is the main compromise at this price point.
 It feels lighter and less robust than the butyl rubber used in premium military masks.
 For occasional protest use, this is unlikely to be a problem.
 For extended or repeated deployments, the premium masks in our full gas mask guide will hold up better over time.